 Volunteer for Trick or Treat on the River

-Ann Arbor Parks and Give365 are currently recruiting volunteers for Trick or Treat on the River.
+Ann Arbor Parks and Give365 are currently recruiting volunteers for the Huron River Trick or Treat Paddle.
 You can sign up for a variety of roles including costumed characters handing out candy, running games, or even cleanup.
 Sign up now.